14 cruise ship evacuees landing at Travis air force base test positive for coronavirus – Up News Info San Francisco

 The chartered flight carrying about 300 Americans landed sometime after 11:20 p.m.
 The 14 positive passengers will be taken to "an appropriate place," probably a nearby medical facility, for continued isolation and attention, State Department officials said in a statement.

+"These individuals were transferred in the fastest and safest way to a specialized containment area on the evacuation plane to isolate them according to standard protocols," officials said.
+"After consulting with HHS officials, including experts from the Office of the Assistant Secretary for Preparation and Response of the HHS, the State Department made the decision to allow the 14 people, who were isolated, separated from other passengers, to remain asymptomatic , stay on the plane to complete the evacuation process. "

+UPDATED COMPLETE COVERAGE Special section: coronavirus outbreak – California and other places

-Other arriving passengers will undergo another 14-day quarantine at Travis AFB.
-The 14 infected passengers were isolated from the others on the flight.
+Other arriving passengers will be subjected to another 14-day quarantine at Travis AFB and at the Lackland Air Force Base in San Antonio.

+In a press release on Sunday, health officials from San Luis Obispo County said state and federal authorities had advised them to prepare for the possibility of passengers who test positive for coronavirus, but already require hospitalization, stay at Camp Roberts for the rest of a two-week quarantine.

+"We understand that a federal team will provide staffing, food and medical care at Camp Roberts," San Luis Obispo County Health Officer Dr. Penny Borenstein said in a statement.
+"The San Luis Obispo County Department of Public Health is working to ensure that we protect the health and well-being of the residents of San Luis Obispo County."

 About 4,000 passengers and crew members at the Diamond Princess set sail on January 20, but then docked on the coast of Japan on February 3 after passengers showed symptoms of the disease.